Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Introduction

 \section{Introduction}

 Contextuality is a central feature of quantum theory, reflecting the impossibility of reproducing quantum measurement statistics using noncontextual ontological models \cite{Bell1966,KochenSpecker1967,Fine1982,Spekkens2005,HarriganSpekkens2010,AbramskyBrandenburger2011,Cabello2008}.
-Within the ontological models framework, measurement outcomes are assumed to arise from an underlying ontic state, together with response functions that map ontic states to observable outcomes.
-Contextuality arises when no single ontic state space can consistently account for outcome statistics across multiple measurement contexts.
+Within the ontological models framework, measurement outcomes are described in terms of an underlying ontic state together with response functions that map ontic states and measurement settings to observable outcomes.
+Contextuality concerns situations in which the operational statistics cannot be reproduced by a noncontextual ontological description across the relevant measurement contexts.

 Existing no-go theorems establish contextuality as a fundamental constraint on classical ontological models capable of reproducing quantum predictions.
 However, the origin of this constraint from an information-theoretic perspective remains incompletely understood.
 In particular, it is unclear whether contextuality can be characterized as a fundamental limitation on classical representations arising from constraints on information reuse within a fixed ontic state space.